mattnwells/py4e/README.md

 # University of Michigan - Python for Everybody (py4e)
 Instructor: Dr. Charles Severance

-This repo contains the solutions to the [py4e](https://www.py4e.com) exercise and autograded assignments.
+This repo contains solutions to the [py4e](https://www.py4e.com) exercises and autograded assignments.

 Languages and tools used:
 * Python3